-I eventually saw the value in making it after the fact, but the initial thing that tipped me over was the concept of building in public.
+I recently talked about being hesitant to make a website for myself, but the thing that tipped me over was the concept of building in public.
 It’s a riff on a trend that a lot of writers do.
 Robin Sloan calls it “working with the garage door up.”
 You do your work openly, showing the entire messy process from conception to completion.
 Anyone can walk into your garage at any point to see what you’re putting together.
 The point is letting people see how utterly atrocious your work is before it’s pretty and complete.
 Sorry, I may be projecting a bit.

 Building in public blew up during the pandemic when everyone was stuck at home building side projects and innovating new ways to track COVID stats from their bedrooms.
 Jokes aside, it started about a decade before that and gained traction when there was a lot of money going into SaaS and B2B startups.
 The founders of these startups started micro-blogging their lives to Twitter, and this meant showing off the work they were doing.
 But growing right along side this trend was another one called digital gardening.
 Where hashtag buildinpublic is curated— you cherry pick the pretty screenshots and challenges-turned-into-life-lessons— digital gardening is raw, half-finished, and sometimes embarrassing.
 This version of sharing my work seemed much more interesting, and a lot less work.